univ-ai/welcomenew/_pages/uncourse.md

         </button>
       </div>
       <div class="modal-body">
         <p>This is Part 1 of a three part series on SQL.
-An [un]course within an [un]course, a nested [un]course if you will! <br> We introduce you to relational databases, and sqlite in particular.
+An [un]course within an [un]course, a nested [un]course if you will! </p> <p> We introduce you to relational databases, and sqlite in particular.
 The basics of SQL querying are covered, and contrasted with Pandas, thus establishing a common data access model for tabular data.</p>
         <p>Registeration link below will be made active shortly!</p>
         <center><h6>Instructor: Dr. Rahul Dave</h6>
         <img src="/assets/images/people/RahulDave.jpeg" alt="Rahul" style="height:200px;margin-right:15px"><br><br>